O2O for eTailers: how to deliver the OmniChannel experience to your customers

 Today’s shoppers are always connected.
 They want to browse Online, research Offline, chat with a sales associate in the store to add to their knowledge, touch and feel the merchandise in the store, pay from an e-wallet, get the purchase delivered home, picked up from a store/nearby location, reserved at a location of their choice and enjoy same or near same day delivery.

 Source: Forrester Consulting Research

-O2O (Online to Offline) can provide Online brands the means to provide a seamless experience to their customers, across multiple channels, like mobile apps, online store, etc. and brick and mortar store as well.
+O2O (Online to Offline) transformation can enable online brands to provide a seamless shopping experience to their customers, across multiple sales channels such as online stores and mobile apps as well as brick and mortar stores.

 In an attempt to establish touchpoints for customers to touch and feel their merchandise, Online brands and marketplaces are going Offline.
 The touchpoints can be in the form of collection centers, express retail stores and vintage locations, e.g. shopping malls

 Interestingly, Online brands and marketplaces are trying various means to court customers including:

 - Offering extra conveniences –Buy online, pickup from store; Cash on Delivery, Reserve Orders, and Payment through Credit/Debit Cards or eWallets etc. have emerged as an important strategy to provide convenience to customers.
 Customers look for this flexibility as they do not have to wait at billing counters, keep cash, wait for deliveries, travel to a distant store or pay shipping charges.